Brent Ashton: Playing career

 For the 1988–89 season, Ashton was on the move again, this time to the Winnipeg Jets.
 He turned in 31 goals - his fifth straight year with at least 25 goals - and a career-high 37 assists for 68 points, and at the conclusion of the season helped Canada to a silver medal at the 1989 World Championships.

 Ashton would have the longest stay of his NHL career in Winnipeg, spending three full seasons with the Jets.
 He turned in another 20 goal season in 1989–90, but as he moved into his 30s injuries took their toll and his production began to fall off.
 After a poor start to the 1991–92 season, he was dealt to the Boston Bruins, where he rebounded to finish with 18 goals and 40 points.
 However, the following year he would struggle with just 2 goals in 26 games for the Bruins and was assigned to the minors for the first time in his 14-year career.
 He was eventually traded to the Calgary Flames, and finished out the year strongly with 19 points in 32 games as a Flame.

 Unable to get an NHL contract for the 1993–94 campaign, Ashton signed with the Las Vegas Thunder of the International Hockey League and was playing well until suffering a career-ending knee injury in November.
 The injury occurred just as he was about to sign with the Los Angeles Kings, who would have been his tenth NHL team.
+He retired with 998 games played, the most for any player to not reach 1,000 regular season games in history.

 In 998 career NHL games, Ashton scored 284 goals and added 345 assists for 629 points, along with 635 penalty minutes.
 He was traded an NHL-record 9 times during his career.
 His record was later tied by Mike Sillinger.